-No matter what the project type, considering a project's first available action will make accomplishing the project easier.
-The first available action is the first action you need to take to move a project forward; it appears in purple text.
-You can set the next-or first-action by dragging it above the others in the project.
+No matter what the project type, considering a project's next action will make accomplishing the project easier.
+The next action is the first action you need to take to move a project forward; it appears in purple text.
+You can set the next action by dragging it above the others in the project.

-Someday Maybe Ideas
+Someday Maybe Idea

-Someday Maybe ideas are those that aren't really on your short-term agenda - like writing your autobiography or your opus (or just cleaning out the crawlspace).
+Someday Maybe ideas are those that aren't really on your short-term agenda like writing your autobiography or your opus (or just cleaning out the crawlspace).
 You'd like to do it someday, but you're not ready to tackle it now.

 You can specify an item as Someday Maybe by placing it in a Single Action List.
 To do so, create a project, open the Inspector, and use the Type control.
-Use the Status control to specify the list as On Hold to hide it from the ordinary

-OmniFocus views.
-You can see your On Hold projects by choosing On Hold from the View Options toolbar button.
+Use the Status control to specify the list as On Hold to hide it from the ordinary OmniFocus views.
+You can see your On Hold projects by choosing On Hold from the project filter menu at the far left of the View Bar or from the Sidebar Filter in the View menu.